How to vote

 • by voting by post (known as postal proxy)

-If you want to vote by proxy at a particular election or referendum you can also download a Proxy application form.
+If you want to vote by proxy at a particular election or referendum further information is available on the Electoral Commissions website.

 Postal proxy vote

-A postal vote is not automatically set up for a proxy so it is important that your proxy is aware that if they don’t apply to vote by post they must go to your polling place on polling day.
+It is very important that your proxy is aware that if they don’t apply to vote by post they must attend your polling place on polling day.

 Emergency proxy vote